 The brass planter is the perfect size for the look I had in mind.
 It was around $2.00.
 Finding a charger for .50 to use for the base was great, too.
 The ribbon and flower picks were purchased from The Dollar Tree.

-I can the planter one coat of Krylon Color Master Paint + Primer.
+I gave the planter one coat of black spray primer + paint.
 After it dried, it got another coat.
 Since I’ll be using this indoors, I didn’t give it a protective coat.
 The charger is black on the bottom, so it didn’t need to be painted.
-I ran a bead of hot glue along the inner circle of the charger and then held the planter in place until it was adhered.
+I ran a bead of hot glue along the bottom rim of the charger and then held the planter in place until it was adhered.

 The ribbon was a bit too wide for the look I wanted.
 I folded it over, adding a few staples to hold it together.
 Starting at the back center, I added small dots of hot glue around the planter while wrapping the ribbon around.